 Every design engineer needs to perform calculations, and nobody wants to set up workflows that they have already spent time working through.
 Every vendor tells the world that they have the solutions, but few make the cut.
 Moreover, the costs of the tools can be vastly different.
 Does any tool provide what every flavor of engineer requires?

-If Excel is not a serious engineering tool, what criteria makes this so?
+If Excel is not a serious engineering tool, what criteria make this so?
 Consider the following:

 - Painless (Does it align itself with understandable paradigms?)